Wolololf/Curse-of-Strahd-Reloaded/z_TODO.md

 		- Stocky short one suffered in silence
 		- Childlike one nearly escaped twice
 		- Human swore colourfully
-		- Skinny long-eared one screamed and prayed to his god but noone answered
+		- Skinny long-eared one screamed and prayed to his god but of course nobody answered
 	- Note down rewards
-- Ghoul ambush
-	- Replace ghouls with zombies, two adults, two children
-		- Adjust HP with custom "small zombie" stat block
-- Master bedroom in basement with magic loot from previous party
-	- Loot (add new folder for item notes that can be embedded)
-		- Very sharp great axe
-		- Cloak of billowing
-		- Hat of vermin
-		- 2 of the following, determine based on party
-			- Boots of elvenkind
-			- Bracers of archery
-			- Circlet of blasting
-			- Cloak of protection
-			- Ring of protection

 Later on:
 - Dream pastries!